Jupita-io/kotlin/README.md

 ## Overview
-Jupita is an API product that provides omnichannel communications analytics.
+Jupita is an API product that provides omnichannel communications analytics using OAuth 2.0 authorisation.
 Within the SDK documentation `message_type` refers to which user the utterance is from. `message_type` 0 = `TOUCHPOINT` and `message_type` 1 = `INPUT`, although these labels are handled by the SDK.

 Within the dashboard UI touchpoints are referred to as 'channels', and inputs are referred to as 'customers'.